I have had a life-long obsession with hot sauce. I love, love, love hot sauce.

 When Scott and I went to Antiqua to learn how to sail last year, we stumbled upon “Susie’s Hot Sauce”.
 This stuff is as good as it gets.
 It’s light your A** on fire hot, but the flavor is so great you beg for more.
 After our 5 bottles of sauce ran out from our trip back home, I became obsessed with finding Susie’s recipe.

 This was no easy feat.
-I played around with many combinations until I finally stumbled on a book called “Hot Licks – Great Recipes for making and cooking with hot sauces” by Jennifer Trainer Thompson.
+I played around with many combinations until I finally stumbled on a book called “Hot Licks – Great Recipes for making and cooking with hot sauces” by Jennifer Trainer Thompson (affiliate link).
 It seems the author had stumbled upon Caribbean hot sauces when she was on a sailboat delivery to the British Virgin islands and her boat had motor trouble and she was stuck in the outlying parts of the Bahamas chain.
 She then, too, became obsessed with this style sauce.

 Jennifer, all I can say is “THANK YOU!” for getting stuck in the Bahamas so you could stay long enough to learn this basic hot sauce recipe and enlighten the rest of the world.

 This recipe is slightly modified from the original, Jennifer Thompson “West Indian Pepper Sauce”.Print

 If you love Susie’s Caribbean hot sauce from Antigua, then this recipe is for you!
 This is as close as I can get to her recipe with my own spin on it of course!